srajma/xatra/README.md

 ### Time Debugging

 Xatra includes a comprehensive time debugging feature that helps you understand where time is being spent when creating maps.
-When enabled, it prints detailed timing information for every major operation with HH:MM:SS timestamps.
+When enabled, it prints detailed timing information for every major operation with HH:MM:SS timestamps and tracks **exclusive time** (time spent in each function excluding time spent in other tracked functions called from it).

 #### Enabling Time Debugging